If you want to be a professional graphic designer when it comes to logotype, there are five golden guidelines you must follow.

 Rule 2: Marketing Is Crucial

-The second golden rule is perhaps the most interesting one in today's article.
-If we left it off today's list, it would be like eating cereal without milk.
+The second golden rule is the most interesting one in today's article.
+It would be like eating cereal without milk if we left it off today's list.

 Your logotype must assist in reaching the appropriate audience with the brand's message.
 We can't overstate how crucial it is to have a fundamental grasp of marketing when you start in the logo design industry, and here's why.